-Master of Acupuncture and Herbal Medicine/Doctor of Acupuncture and Herbal Medicine (MAHM/DAHM) Master of Acupuncture and Herbal Medicine (MAHM)

-Doctor of Acupuncture and Herbal Medicine Professional Track (DAHM)
+Master of Acupuncture and Herbal Medicine/Doctor of Acupuncture and Herbal Medicine (MAHM/DAHM) Master of Acupuncture and Herbal Medicine (MAHM) Doctor of Acupuncture and Herbal Medicine Professional Track (DAHM) Certificate in Chinese Herbal Medicine (CCHM)

 Policies in this catalog pertain to all students enrolled in all programs at Daoist Traditions.
 Additional policies are found in the student handbook and clinic manual.
 Specific policies for the DAHM professional track and CCHM programs are distributed to enrolled students.